Yoga Sols Nepali Trek & Retreats

-Claire or Noah or one of the Nepali team will greet you at the airport upon your arrival.
+Claire or one of the Nepali team will greet you at the airport upon your arrival.

 Road travel in Nepal is slow and sometimes hard going as road surfaces have been damaged.
 They are still recovering from the Earthquake in 2015 that left extensive damage to the country.

 Your airline will stipulate how much luggage you can check-in without additional costs.
-YogaSol is not responsible for additional charges that you may incur for going over your allocated baggage weight limits or assist in holding onto your personal affects to keep your baggage under the airlines weight limit.
+YogaSol is not responsible for additional charges that you may incur for going over your allocated baggage weight limits or assisting in holding onto your personal effects to keep your baggage under the airlines weight limit.

 Vaccinations & Health

 Most airlines and countries require a minimum of 2 covid vaccinations to enter the country.
 Please ensure you have your vaccination certificate available for your trip.

 It is important you speak with your GP/Healthcare provider to discuss any vaccinations or health concerns you may have prior to travelling to Nepal.
 If you have scripts that need to be filled, or important medication make sure you have enough prior to travel.
 Bring a script with you in case you lose your medication.
 There are many chemists in Nepal for over-the-counter medications.
 You may also find some medications that you need a script for in Australia you can buy in Nepal without.

 Websites such a Travel Doctor may offer you assistance in travel vaccinations, health risks, and altitude sickness advice.